shrocket/blog/posts/helloAgain.md

 This is going to be whatever I want it to be.
 It's going to be random.
 It's going to be stupid.
 It's going to be cheap.
 It's going to be shitty.
 Stick around anyway.

 Maybe at some point, I'll add a way for you to subscribe.
+Or even some CSS!